Must-do music festivals in 2018

 While you’re there, why not explore the region – the last stop in the stretch of Queensland’s surf beaches – and stay awhile to surf, swim and play.

-Billed as Australia’s biggest international country music festival, CMC Rocks QLD is on track to be bigger and better in 2017, celebrating its 10th anniversary.
+Billed as Australia’s biggest international country music festival, CMC Rocks QLD is on track to be bigger and better in 2018.

 Come for the surf, stay for the free live tunes that’ll be ringing out across multiple stages throughout Surfers Paradise.